ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 # Acknowledgements {#Acknowledgements}
 {:unnumbered}

-The author would like to thank Adrian Farrel, Peng Liu, Luigi Iannone, Christian Jacquenet and Yuexia Fu for their valuable suggestions to this document.
+The authors would like to thank Adrian Farrel, Peng Liu, Luigi Iannone, Christian Jacquenet and Yuexia Fu for their valuable suggestions to this document.

+The authors would like to thank Yizhou Li for her early IETF work of Compute First Network (CFN) and Dynamic Anycast (Dyncast) which inspired the CATS work.